Available with Workflow Manager license.

 If work needs to be performed over a long period of time with a period of inactivity, data editing steps configured with the Import/Launch Mapping Items step template can be suspended when the step is not configured to proceed to the next step automatically.
 When the step is executing, it can be suspended by clicking the Suspend Step button on the Job tab in the Workflow group.
 It can also be suspended by closing the map view and clicking the Suspend Step option when the step is executing.

 Step help provides additional information for steps in workflows.
 The information can be used to describe the step or provide instructions on how to complete the step.
 If a step contains step help, it can be displayed by right-clicking a step and clicking Open Step Help.
 A message box similar to the one shown below appears and can be resized and moved around the workflow canvas or to an alternate monitor if necessary.

-If Unicode characters don't display correctly in the step help message box, make sure that the character encoding is specified in URL link content and embedded HTML content in Workflow Manager Administrator, for example, <meta content="text/html; charset=UTF-8" />.
-For more information, see Configuring step descriptions.
+If Unicode characters don't display correctly in the step help message box, make sure that the character encoding is specified in URL link content and embedded HTML content in ArcGIS Workflow Manager (Classic) Administrator, for example, <meta content="text/html; charset=UTF-8" />.

 Workflow step and path information

 The workflow steps and paths display adornments to indicate information such as the type of automated step, type of notification, and path assignment.
 The notification adornment displays the name of the notification type configured to be sent after the step is completed when hovered over.
 The path assignment adornment displays the name of the user or group to whom the job is going to get assigned when hovered over.
 The following step type adornments are displayed for various automated steps:

 - Question Step